R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 Something you might have to do manually is locate your Titanfall 2 install.
 You can do this by pressing the button of the same name on VTOL, and navigating to your Titanfall 2 directory (If you're unsure of what your game path is, check out the [Default Directories](../troubleshooting.md#game-location) section)

 After doing this, Northstar should automatically install.
-If not, the button at the bottom will read *Install Northstar*.
+If not, the button at the bottom will read _"Install Northstar"_.
 Let VTOL install Northstar, and you should be good to go.
-Once installed, this button will turn into the *Update +Northstar* shown in the screenshot earlier, which you can use to update without having to reinstall.
+Once installed, this button will turn into the _"Update +Northstar"_ shown in the screenshot earlier, which you can use to update without having to reinstall.

 ## Launching Northstar via VTOL

 ![Launching Northstar](../../images/vtol-launching-northstar.png)

-Assuming you've followed everything up to this point, you should be set to hit *Launch Titanfall 2 Northstar* and play on Northstar's servers.
+Assuming you've followed everything up to this point, you should be set to hit _"Launch Titanfall 2 Northstar"_ and play on Northstar's servers.
 If you encounter an error like a crash, Northstar will create a log file in the `titanfall2/r2northstar/logs` directory.
 You can look at this log yourself, or send it on the [Northstar Discord server](https://discord.com/invite/northstar) and someone can try to look at it and help you.

 ## Additional Mods/Settings